Anirudh2003/Smart-Dustbin/README.md

 ---

-# Arduino Ultrasonic Sensor and Servo Motor Example
+# Smart Dustbin

-This repository contains an Arduino project that demonstrates how to use an ultrasonic sensor to control a servo motor based on the measured distance.
+This repository contains an Arduino project that demonstrates how to use IOT components to build a smart dustbin.

 ## Components Used
 - Arduino board (e.g., Arduino Uno)